Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Introduction

 Spotlights differ from traditional forms of document processing such as highlights, headlines, and teasers, which serve specific roles in information extraction.
 Highlights consist of short, disconnected snippets that reflect key points \cite{arumae2019towards,cho2020better,wei2018utilizing,woodsend2010automatic}, but often lack coherence and narrative flow.
 Headlines are single-sentence summaries that capture the central theme \cite{colmenares2015heads,ao2021pens,gavrilov2019self}, while teasers are crafted to entice readers by offering intriguing yet vague glimpses of the content \cite{karn2019news,wozny2023generating,chakraborty2016stop,deng2024prompt}, without revealing substantive information.

-Unlike traditional formats, spotlights offer the narrative depth of summaries while uniquely aiming to generate interest in the full text.\footnote{Note that even the summarization can be target-specific, some examples include query focused summarization~\cite{vig2022exploring,baumel2016topic,liu2024querysum}, layman summarization~\cite{goldsack2023overview,salaun2022conditional,luo2022readability}, goal oriented~\cite{goldstein2007genre,ham2020end,jin2024comprehensive}, etc. summaries with controllable readability~\cite{he2020ctrlsum,zhang2023macsum,ribeiro2023generating}, summarizing documents with respect to key elements~\cite{ryu2024key,wang2023element}.
-However, the objective of these methods is generally to achieve maximum coverage and deliver a quick, faithful read—potentially sparing the reader from having to engage with the full main text, which appears to be in contrast to the objective of Spotlight.
-Moreover, the concept of Spotlights can also be extended to cater to these objectives, e.g., query-focused spotlight.} They strike a careful balance between readability, engagement, and fidelity, functioning as standalone narratives.
+This paper introduces the concept of spotlights as an innovative step forward from traditional summaries and highlights.
+A spotlight is a concise, self-contained narrative, typically prepared by the document’s author, that highlights its most significant and engaging aspects.
+Unlike traditional formats, spotlights offer the narrative depth of summaries while uniquely aiming to generate interest in the full text.\footnote{Note that even the summarization can be target-specific, some examples include query focused summarization~\cite{vig2022exploring,baumel2016topic,liu2024querysum}, layman summarization~\cite{goldsack2023overview,salaun2022conditional,luo2022readability}, personal-based summarization~\cite{mullick2024persona}, goal oriented~\cite{goldstein2007genre,ham2020end,jin2024comprehensive}, aspect-based summarization~\cite{mullick2024leveraging} etc. summaries with controllable readability~\cite{he2020ctrlsum,zhang2023macsum,ribeiro2023generating}, summarizing documents with respect to key elements~\cite{ryu2024key,wang2023element}.
+However, the objective of these methods is generally to achieve maximum coverage and deliver a quick, faithful read—potentially sparing the reader from having to engage with the full main text, which appears to be in contrast to the objective of spotlight.
+Moreover, the concept of spotlights can also be extended to cater to these objectives, e.g., query-focused spotlight, persona-based spotlight etc.} They strike a careful balance between readability, engagement, and fidelity, functioning as standalone narratives.
 Much like an author's spotlight talk at a conference, they are concise yet compelling, designed to draw readers in and encourage deeper exploration.
 While these five condensation techniques may exist along a continuum, they possess distinct characteristics that justify separate classification.
 Table \ref{tab:spotlight-vs-others} outlines their comparative features, such as source fidelity, level of intrigue, abstractiveness, conciseness, narrative coherence, readability, and the distribution of content coverage.